phibal12/QusoleCodes/root/Codes_Datasets.md

     return verdict
 ```
 The code requires loading or assigning the P result from the QDF dataset generated from the QDF circuit code above.
-This is presented as dataframe e.g., <code>df['P_QDF'] = (...)</code>, or using different modules storing the QDF result and loading from it in the form e.g., <code>df = pd.read_csv('your_dataset.csv')</code> between QDF and Qusole functions.
+This is presented as dataframe e.g., <code>df['P_QDF'] = (...)</code>, or using different modules storing the QDF result and loading from it in the form of e.g., a <code>.csv</code> file or <code>df = pd.read_csv('your_dataset.csv')</code> between QDF and Qusole functions.

 C. Generating Validation Verdicts (VVs)